Updated – May 2026

 - • Compliance rules embedded in real-time processing

-📊 Metric Shift: Organizations with explainable AI face 67% fewer regulatory challenges (Deloitte 2025)
+📊 Metric Shift: Organizations with explainable AI report 67% fewer regulatory challenges (Deloitte, 2025 State of AI in Risk and Compliance)

 Explainability in AI agents requires:

-- Reasoning traces: Record each step of the AI’s decision process
+- Reasoning traces: Record each step of the agent’s decision process

 - Factor attribution: Identify which inputs most influenced the output